cryologger/glacier-velocity-tracker/README.md

 ### 2.1 Design

 The Cryologger GVMS is constructed using off-the-shelf components, and is intended for deployments of one year or more.
-Emphasis is placed on the following design principles:
+Emphasis is placed on a number of design principles, including:
 * Inexpensive
 * Off-the-shelf components
 * Modular